Johnny Watterson: Rugby’s centurions really just a modern day concept

 There is probably an algorithm available somewhere that can convert 1960s or 1970s cap numbers into 2020 numbers.
 Then players like Kiernan could take their rightful place and players like O’Driscoll be given the caps they deserve.

-So when Healy is deservingly clapped on to the pitch tomorrow in Paris for his 100th Irish appearance, spare a thought for those players who went before him and who could never have dreamed that getting to a century was a career reality.
+So when Healy is deservingly clapped on to the pitch tomorrow in Paris for his 100th Irish appearance and Alun Wyn Jones with Wales and Lions caps passes Richie McCaw's record of 148, spare a thought for those players who went before and who never dreamed that getting to a century could be a career reality.